 When most people think about Bears, especially Grizzly Bears, they think of a scary creature, one that attacks all the time.
 But that simply isn’t the case.
-Like all creatures they have boundaries that nature has put into their biology that tell them what is okay and what isn’t in the world around them.
-When a person upsets one of these boundaries thats when something can happen.
+Like all creatures, they have boundaries that nature has put into their biology that tell them what is okay and what isn’t in the world around them.
+When a person upsets one of these boundaries that’s when something can happen.
 Bears are truly great at doing two things, eating and sleeping.
 That’s what they do.
 They get fat and then go to sleep.
-Of course there is more to their lives then just that but that is their primary focus.
+Of course, there is more to their lives than just that but that is their primary focus.
 The misconception about bears is what makes them scary.

 Bears are a great example of the realities that Wildlife Photographers face on a daily basis.
 What people believe about the species and what the reality actually is.
 We have to educate people and that’s not always easy to do.

 So how do you get started in Wildlife Photography?
 This is a question that I have heard many times.
 It is a proven fact that people get a sense of joy and calmness when they see good photographs of wildlife.
-Kind of like when they see images of cats or dogs but usually those are more funny then realistic.
-No, with wildlife it is the sense that there is more out there in this world then just ourselves and that feeling makes us happy.
+Kind of like when they see images of cats or dogs but usually those are more fun than reality.
+No, with wildlife it is the sense that there is more out there in this world than just ourselves, and that feeling makes us happy.

 Now the second point I brought up is in reference to gear.
-Well when you’re starting out you probably won’t be able to afford the best gear.
-The number one mistake photographers often make is over buying because someone said you need it.
-The best option is buy what you can afford and then learn how to make the best use of it.
+Well, when you’re starting out you probably won’t be able to afford the best gear.
+The number one mistake photographers often make is overbuying because someone said you need it.
+The best option is to buy what you can afford and then learn how to make the best use of it.
 You can accomplish a lot with a 70-300 and that’s a very inexpensive lens.
 You just have to practice one of the most important lessons of Wildlife Photography and that’s getting close physically.
-Over dependance on long lenses and not moving is a common mistake and often leads to uninteresting photos or lots of post processing.
-Eventually you will have to go out and purchase a long lens.
+Over-dependence on long lenses and not moving is a common mistake and often leads to uninteresting photos or lots of post-processing.
+Eventually, you will have to go out and purchase a long lens.
 I have used the 600 f/4 for many years now.
 It has served me well and continues to do so.
-A long lens is really needed for isolating background, working with subjects you can’t approach and especially bird photography where the subject is constantly moving.
-Another way when you’re starting out is to use a medium range lens, like a 70-200 and then purchase a teleconverter.
-This will increase your focal length but you will loose a stop or even two stops of light depending on which lens you’re using it with.
+A long lens is really needed for isolating background, working with subjects you can’t approach, and especially bird photography where the subject is constantly moving.
+Another way when you’re starting out is to use a medium-range lens, like a 70-200, and then purchase a teleconverter.
+This will increase your focal length but you will lose a stop or even two stops of light depending on which lens you’re using it with.
 Keep in mind with a teleconverter you have added a second joint in your setup so proper technique is a must because any vibration can make the image fuzzy.